Linguistic prescription: Criticisms

 Another serious issue with prescription is that prescriptive rules quickly become entrenched and it is difficult to change them when the language changes.
 Thus, there is a tendency for prescription to lag behind the vernacular language.
 In 1834, an anonymous writer advised against the split infinitive, reasoning that the construction was not a frequent feature of English as he knew it.
 Today the construction is in everyday use and generally considered standard usage, yet the old prohibition can still be heard.

 A further problem is a challenge of specifying understandable criteria.
 Although prescribing authorizations may have clear ideas about why they make a particular choice, and their choices are seldom entirely arbitrary, there exists no linguistically sustainable metric for ascertaining which forms of language should be considered standard or otherwise preferable.
 Judgments that seek to resolve ambiguity or increase the ability of the language to make subtle distinctions are easier to defend.
 Judgments based on the subjective associations of a word are more problematic.

 Finally, there is the problem of inappropriate dogmatism.
 Although competent authorities tend to make careful statements, popular pronouncements on language are apt to condemn.
 Thus, wise prescriptive advice identifying a form as colloquial or non-standard and suggesting that it be used with caution in some contexts may – when taken up in the classroom – become converted into a ruling that the dispreferred form is automatically unacceptable in all circumstances, a view academic linguists reject.
 (Linguists may accept that a construction is ungrammatical or incorrect in relation to a certain lect if it does not conform to its inherent rules, but they would not consider it absolutely wrong simply because it diverges from the norms of a prestige variety.)
 A classic example from 18th-century England is Robert Lowth's tentative suggestion that preposition stranding in relative clauses sounds colloquial.
 This blossomed into a grammatical rule that a sentence should never end with a preposition.
-Such dogmatism has often caused resentment.

 For these reasons, some writers argue that linguistic prescription is foolish or futile.
 Samuel Johnson commented on the tendency of some prescription to resist language change: